WonderPanda/TsErrorFlow/readme.md

 # TsErrorFlow
 A one file, zero-dependency library for improved control flow and error handling in TypeScript.
 In fact, the entire code base is only 43 lines including comments.
 Inspired by the concepts of [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).

-TsErrorFlow leverages [Union Types, Intersection Types, User-Defined Type Guards](http://www.typescriptlang.org/docs/handbook/advanced-types.html) to provide an intuitive and type safe developer experience for error handling.
+TsErrorFlow leverages [Union Types, Intersection Types, and User-Defined Type Guards](http://www.typescriptlang.org/docs/handbook/advanced-types.html) to provide an intuitive and type safe developer experience for error handling.

 # Usage